sonofevil/scripts/bash/README.md

 I cannot guarantee that any of these scripts will work on any system that is in the slightest way different from mine.

+## nodupes

+Wrapper which watches for windows opened by a process and closes windows that have duplicate titles.
+Originally conceived to suppress duplicate password prompts in Thunderbird.
+Usage: nodupes "title" cmd

 ## winesel

 Takes command as argument and runs it inside the selected wineprefix from ~/.local/share/wineprefixes.
 Change "konsole" to your preferred terminal emulator.